rush86999/atomic-generative-ai-landing/content/_index.md

     content: "Atomic uses ChatGPT to create a customized day schedule based on your priorities and preferences, so you can maximize your productivity and get more done in less time"
   - name: "Meeting Request Template with Availability Sharing"
     icon: "/images/user-clock.svg"
-    content: "Atomic makes it easy to schedule meetings with a meeting request template generated with ChatGPT that includes availability, so you can avoid the hassle of endless back-and-forth emails and phone calls"
+    content: "Atomic makes it easy to schedule meetings with a meeting request template generated with ChatGPT that includes summarized availability, so you can avoid the hassle of endless back-and-forth emails and phone calls"
   - name: "Relevant Agenda Creation"
     icon: "/images/ppt.svg"
     content: "Atomic uses ChatGPT to create a customized agenda based on your topic of interest, so you can quickly and easily prepare for meetings, presentations, and more"